davekilian/davekilian.github.com/_posts/2012-09-15-programs-for-gpus-cpus.markdown

 There are many tutorials online for 3D graphics APIs like DirectX and OpenGL.
 Most start with a discussion of the standard graphics pipeline, followed by a deep dive into function calls and sample code.
 But what's really going on under the hood?
-Understanding the answer is vital for writing reliable, performant rendering code.
+The answer will help you write better, faster rendering code.

 ## The Graphics Device

-While computer graphics has its earliest roots in software-based rasterization, the idea of using dedicated hardware to perform graphics-related tasks has become ubiquitious in computing today.
-To understand why, it's important to look at what makes graphics hardware special.
+Although computer graphics began with software-based rasterization, the idea of using dedicated hardware to render graphics has become ubiquitious in computing today.
+To understand why, we'll look at what makes graphics hardware special.

 The graphics card is an add-in card you can connect to your PC's